 First off, do you NEED a Medicare Part D drug plan?

-Technically, the Medicare Part D drug plan is an elective form of Medicare coverage so you don’t have to enroll in one.
+Technically, the Medicare Part D drug plan is an elective form of Medicare coverage.
+You don’t have to enroll in one.
 Healthy Medicare recipients often question the need to purchase drug coverage if they do not take medications yet.

 However, while the plan is optional, there are penalties for not enrolling when you are first eligible.
 These penalties are only realized if you decide to take the Part D drug plan at some point in the future.
 In addition, you may end up paying a higher premium if you enroll later.